jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 The most obvious problem is the fact that by failing to specify a denomination, they have not made things any simpler for anyone.
 There are some conservatives that are supporting of reigion _as a concept_ in much the same way Baha'is are; e.g. defending religious denominations on all stripes.
+That would be fine in and of themselves; Baha'is would even support such a development.
 However, this is plainly not is what is going on.
 Most conservatives, by their own admission, seek not just to disadvantage atheists and those of a secular mindset, but many other faiths seen as "non-Western";
-Paganism, Buddhism, Hinduism, and above all Islam must take a back-seat to the Christian religion, which is seen as far more authentically "Western".
+Buddhism, Hinduism, Paganism and above all Islam must take a back-seat to the Christian religion, which is seen as far more authentically "Western".
 But here, too, you have an even more significant problem - what do you do about Jews?
-Who, however much you may pretend otherwise, have no interest in becoming more Christian, or complying with blue laws, beliefs on abortion and a host of other conservative issues?
-Indulge the Jews and you appease many Jewish conservatives and, hopefully, purge charges of anti-semitism from opponents of conservatism, But doing so creates an obvious intellectual loophole in your entire edifice - one that seems especially odd for conservatives living in middle American states with extremely low Jewish populations.
+Who, however much you may pretend otherwise, have no interest in becoming more Christian, or complying with blue laws, prohibitions on abortion and divorce, and social conformance a host of other conservative issues?
+Indulge the Jews and you appease many Jewish conservatives and, hopefully, purge charges of anti-semitism from opponents of conservatism, But doing so creates an obvious intellectual loophole in your entire edifice - one that seems especially odd for conservatives living in middle American states with extremely low Jewish populations, who are still prone to see Jews as "outsiders."

-However, the biggest problem is the religion they've chosen to defend: Christianity.
+However, the biggest problem with this newfound anti-Enlightenment thinkin is the religion they've chosen to defend: Christianity.

 The problem is this "Jesus guy" and everything he said in the Gospels.
 One can found a conservatives society on "Christianity"; even a revanchist society.
 Falangist Spain and